Donald Baverstock: Death and legacy

 Despite being ensconced in Yorkshire, Baverstock did attempt to return to Wales, at one point applying for the vacant post of Controller of BBC Wales.
 He died in March 1995.
 Former colleague Leonard Miall claimed in Baverstock's obituary in the Independent newspaper that the BBC Governors who interviewed him were "put off" by his "casual behaviour".
 Another factor may have been that, although born in Wales, Baverstock did not speak Welsh – an attribute considered essential for anyone aspiring to become the Controller of BBC Wales.

 In 2013 the BBC filmed a drama based around the creation and early days of Doctor Who in 1963, as part of the celebrations for the fiftieth anniversary of the series.
 Baverstock appears as a character in the drama, An Adventure in Space and Time, portrayed by actor Mark Eden.
 The drama portrays Baverstock at one point wanting Doctor Who to be cancelled after only four episodes.

 Personal life

 In 1957 Baverstock married Gillian Mary Waters, elder daughter of British children's author Enid Blyton, at St James's Church, Piccadilly.
+They had four children, and the couple divorced in 1994.